tmylk/news_app_churn/README.md

 # news_app_churn

-This is code for my capstone project at Zipfian Academy.
+This is code for my 2 week capstone project at Zipfian Academy.

 I analysed customer churn in a mobile news app.